 Journal metrics

 According to data from the Web of Science (up to January 4, 2021), WJH published 258 articles between 2017 and 2018.
 These articles were cited 830 times in 2019, with a mean citation of 3.217 for each.
 On behalf of WJH, BPG will submit an application to Clarivate Analytics for abstracting and indexing in Science Citation Index Expanded (SCIE), in the near future.
-And WJH’s Scopus CiteScore for 2019 is 5.8, ranking 22/61 in category of Hepatology.
+WJH’s Scopus CiteScore for 2019 is 5.8, ranking 22/61 in the category of Hepatology.

 Accurately pushing WJH articles and authors ahead